 Losing a loved one is devastating.
 Whether the death was caused by the negligence of a drunk driver on the road, a negligent doctor, a defective product, or a careless property owner, fighting to get the financial compensation your family needs shouldn’t have to feel like going up against a brick wall.

-For over 30 years, Dreyer Boyajian has been pursuing justice on behalf of families who lost loved ones due to the negligence or wrongdoing of others.
-We have recovered millions of dollars for our clients in wrongful death claims.
+For over 35 years, Dreyer Boyajian LLP has been pursuing justice on behalf of families who lost loved ones due to the negligence or wrongdoing of others.
+Our team of personal injury lawyers have recovered millions of dollars for our clients in wrongful death claims.

 For a free case evaluation, please call Dreyer Boyajian LLP at (518) 463-7784 today.
-Our wrongful death attorneys serve clients in Albany, Troy, Schenectady, Saratoga Springs, and other areas of New York.
+Our wrongful death attorneys are proud to serve clients in Albany, Troy, Schenectady, Saratoga Springs, NY, and all of New York State.